-In a case-control study, Kelly et al. [4,9] reported a prevalence of 42% of confirmed neurodivergent conditions among relatives of index patients with hEDS and fibromyalgia.
-In addition, hypermobility was reported in 31%, and fibromyalgia in 18% of first- and second-degree relatives.
+In a case-control study, Kelly et al. [49] reported a prevalence of 42% of confirmed neurodivergent conditions among relatives of index patients with hEDS and fibromyalgia.
+In addition, hypermobility was reported in 31%, and fibromyalgia in

+18% of first- and second-degree relatives.
 Dysautonomia was also more commonly reported by relatives than by controls.
 This demonstrates a significant familial overlap of these disorders, with the prevalence of hypermobility and fibromyalgia in relatives with neurodivergence being 50% and 30% respectively.
 Such findings support anecdotal evidence from early case studies of a link between ASD, MSK pain and hypermobility and further suggests a significant hereditary component [40].

 Most of the published work on the link between chronic pain and neurodivergence is limited to clinical populations.
-In order to test whether this relationship exists within a non-clinical population, Glans et al. [50] assessed self-reported hypermobility and neurodevelopmental traits in a large adult Swedish population with a mean age of 45 years.
+In order to test whether this relationship exists within a non-clinical population, Glans et al. ^[50] assessed self-reported hypermobility and neurodevelopmental traits in a large adult Swedish population with a mean age of 45 years.
 The study concluded that because no association was evident, the relationship between ASD and hypermobility may be valid only among clinically diagnosed populations.
 However, the prevalence of hypermobility falls sharply with increasing age, so different results may be found with a younger population.
-The aim of the present study is to explore the prevalence of fibromyalgia, hypermobility and autistic traits within a large young, self-selected adult population from the English-speaking world, to explore whether fibromyalgia is associated with increased autistic traits and finally to assess the degree to which hypermobility might mediate this association.
+The present study explores the prevalence of, and relationship between, each of fibromyalgia, hypermobility and autistic traits within a large young, self-selected adult population from the English-speaking world.